Cohort 15 (2024-2026)

 Experience: After receiving her B.S. in Agricultural Education, Wendy returned to her hometown where she briefly worked at the University of Florida’s Tropical Research and Education Center as a biological aide focusing on seed embryology, and an agriculture assistant within the Agroecology lab.
 After her time at TREC, she began teaching Veterinary Assisting, Environmental Science, and Agricultural Foundations in the Miami-Dade County Public School District.
 Wendy is currently an Education/Training Specialist where she focuses on pipeline programs from the elementary to the undergraduate level.

-Interests: Academically she enjoys learning about the many intersections between agricultural systems, global systemic inequities, and their impacts on Climate Change.
+Interests: Academically she enjoys learning about the many intersections between agriculture and its impacts on Climate Change.
 For fun, she enjoys playing tennis, gardening, and spending time at the beach/pool/springs.

 Name: Carla Lissa Nelson